Cap-go/website/src/content/blog/quasar-mobile-app-capacitor.md

 next_blog: "update-your-capacitor-apps-seamlessly-using-capacitor-updater"

 ---
 In this tutorial, we will begin with creating a new web app using [Quasar](https://quasar.dev/).
 Later on, we'll learn how to turn it into a mobile app using Capacitor.
-If you want to make your app look better on mobile, you can also use a tool called [Konsta UI](https://konstaui.com/) to help with that.
-But remember, this part is optional.
+If you want to make your app look better on mobile.

 With Capacitor, you can change your Quasar web app into a mobile app without needing to do lots of hard things or learn a completely new way of making apps like you would with something called React Native.

 This tutorial will guide you through the process, starting with a new Quasar app and then incorporating Capacitor to move into the realm of native mobile apps.
-Additionally, you can optionally use [Konsta UI](https://konstaui.com/) to enhance your mobile UI with Tailwind CSS.
+Additionally, you will use [Capgo](https://capgo.app/) to send live update to your app in seconds.

 ## About Capacitor